 - 1. With receiver powered ON and without any bind plug, press and hold button C for about 3 seconds. - 2.
 Release button C when all six LEDs flash (three red, three green). - 3.
 Each green LED will now turn on for 3 seconds in this sequence: G1 (Ail), G2 (Ele), G3 (Rud). - 4.
-When the LED for the surface to be reversed is reached, tap button C twice in quick succession. - 5.
-Allow the receiver to exit from Stabilization Direction mode. - 6.
-Repeat as required for other surfaces. - 7.
-Test that stabilization directions are correct on all axes (see page 8).
+When the LED for the surface to be reversed is reached, tap button C to select it. - 5.
+Immediately tap button C again to reverse the stabilization direction. - 6.
+Allow the receiver to exit from Stabilization Direction mode. - 7.
+Repeat as required for other surfaces. - 8.
+Test that stabilization directions are correct on all axes (see page 9).